 She glared at him.

-you love because they are in love with someone else.
-Then bam, something happens, you're not
+because they're in love with someone else.
+Then bam, something happens, you're

-really sure what, and suddenly it's a dream come true.
-Just like the movie."
+not really sure what, and suddenly it's a dream come true.
+Just like the

 "If you say so,"